thoughtspot/thoughtspot.github.io/_reference/formula-reference.md

 ---
-title: [Formula function reference]
+title: [Formula reference]
+tags:
 keywords: tbd
-tags: [formulas]
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot allows you to create derived columns in worksheets using formulas.
-You create these columns by building formulas using the **Formula Assistant**.
-An individual formula is constructed from _n_ combination of operators and functions.

 This reference lists the various operators and functions you can use to create formulas.

-## Operators

-{% include content/operators.md %}
+You can also see this list of operators and examples from within the Formula Builder by selecting **Formula Assistant**.

-## Aggregate functions (group aggregate)
+## Aggregate functions

 These functions can be used to aggregate data.